Benefit appeals and reconsiderations

 Overview

-An advice agency will be able to tell you if you have a good case; how to obtain medical or other evidence; and may be able to represent you at an appeal hearing.
+An advice agency will be able to tell you if you have a good case, how to obtain medical or other evidence and may be able to help you explain your case or represent you.

 If you need help finding an advice agency, please contact the Disability Information Scotland helpline: 0300 323 9961.